 If you're new at this, get started with a beginner version of squats using an exercise ball.
 Stand against a wall with the ball at your lower back, feet hip–width apart and out in front.
 Keeping your body upright, slowly lower your body by bending at the hips and knees, dropping glutes toward the floor; slowly move back to the starting position.
 Your knees should remain over your heels.
-Perform 10 challenging repetitions.
+Do 10 times.

 Squats: For Thighs

 Once you're ready, try squats without an exercise ball.
 For good form: Keep your feet shoulder-width apart and your back straight.
 Bend your knees and lower your rear as if you were sitting down, keeping your knees over your ankles.
+In the "wrong" picture, notice how the knees are too far forward.
 To target more muscle groups in less time, add an overhead press at the same time.
 With a dumbbell in each hand, rise from the squat position and push weights overhead, palms out.
-Perform 10 repetitions.
+Do 10 times.

 Forward Lunge: For Thighs

-To perform a deadlift holding a bar or free weights, stand up straight with feet hip–width apart.
+To do a deadlift holding a bar or free weights, stand up straight with feet hip–width apart.
 Bend at your hips, moving the hips backward as you lower your upper body parallel to the floor.
-Keep the legs straight without locking the knees, and keep the back level and the spine in neutral.
+Keep your legs straight without locking the knees, and keep the back level and the spine in neutral.
 Lower the weight to just below your knees, then slowly return to the starting position.
-Perform 10 repetitions.
+Do 10 times.

 Push-Ups: For Chest and Core